 According to an article in Yoga Journal, runners sometimes experience chronic pain as a result of repetitive, high-impact exercise.
 When a person is not properly balanced and engages in an activity like running, the body naturally tries to compensate to prevent injury, which often puts stress on muscles, joints and bones, according to the magazine.

 As a result, yoga is often recommended to promote flexibility and balance for runners.
 Runner's World reported on some tips for individuals who are interested in beginning yoga classes.

 The news source states that yoga doesn't need to be a big investment, and that snug clothes and a yoga mat is often the only equipment needed.
 While doing yoga classes at home is a great money-saver once you have the basic tenets down, it's a good idea to get instructions from an experienced yoga teacher.
 This will help you avoid injury and get the most out of your yoga practice.

 Yoga videos are an effective and convenient way to learn yoga at home.

 Runners, who are sometimes competitive in nature, should keep in mind that yoga for runners is not about being better than the person next to you, but achieving your personal best for that particular session.
-As such, you should take a rest if you begin to feel overly fatigued or like a pose is not right for you.
+As such, you should take a rest if you begin to feel overly fatigued or if a pose is not right for you.
 It's always possible to try it again at a later date, and the point of runners doing yoga is to help you avoid an injury, not incur one.

 Yoga for runners should include this one very basic yoga pose that can be a valuable tool for runners: downward-facing dog.
 This is a resting position, but it does a great job of stretching the hamstrings and strengthening the back and shoulders.